 The working title, Angelo nero, was retained for the international English-title release.

-CURIOSITIES: Senso ’45 contains numerous direct references to almost all of Brass’s previous films—and at least two Roberto Rossellini films too.
+CURIOSITIES: Senso ’45 contains numerous direct references to almost all of Brass’s previous films — and at least two Roberto Rossellini films too.
 Innumerable ideas, characters, lines of dialogue, situations, camera angles, props, and music are taken directly from Chi lavora è perduto all the way through TRAsgreDIRE.
 It’s almost as though Brass thought of his previous movies as merely rough drafts for this one.
 Some Italians were worried, if we can believe the completely untrustworthy media, that Brass was going to disgrace Luchino Visconti’s previous version of this story.
 There’s nothing to worry about at all.
 Both movies are superb, though very different.

 TECHNICAL NOTES: Senso ’45 seems to be doing the opposite of what video makers try to do.
 Many video makers try so hard to mimic the “film look.”
 Senso ’45 mimics the video look.
 At first I thought the movie was shot on video, but then I noticed the occasional dust specks on the negative, and finally, settling the case, was a mistimed shutter causing a travel ghost.
-(Brass likes to use this effect to demostrate a character’s confusion—and to terrify projectionists while he’s at it.)
+(Brass likes to use this effect to demostrate a character’s confusion — and to terrify projectionists while he’s at it.)
 So it was definitely shot in 35mm, but it’s the cleanest transfer I’ve ever seen in my life.
 Infuriatingly, even though this is in most ways the best film-to-tape transfer I’ve ever seen, it has two DREADFUL mistakes in it.
 In the behind-the-scenes documentary at the end, we can clearly see that the film was shot in old-fashioned Academy 1.375:1 format.
 And we can see from the way the screen is masked that it was supposed to be cropped in the cinema at the then-standard Italian format of 1.66:1.
 As with TRAsgreDIRE, the end credits explicitly state “Mascherino 1:1,66.”
 And yet the DVD is electronically masked at the smaller 1.85:1 format, and so foreheads are clipped off throughout the entire film.
 Ouch!
-And the layer change, as usual, comes in the midst of action and dialogue.
+The layer change, as usual, comes in the midst of action and dialogue.
 Why?

 SUBTITLES !
 The movie was just released on DVD to English-speaking audiences, and it has SUBTITLES!!!!!!!!!!!!
 Hooray!!!!!
 I was so expecting another annoying English dub.
 What a relief!
 Now why can’t someone release all of Brass’s non-English movies with English subtitles?
 That would be a cause for celebration.
 (But please don’t get the DVD from Hong Kong.
 It’s bootlegged and censored.
 Grrrrrrrrrrrrrrrrrrrr.)